Birmingham, Alabama Neck Lift

 - When to follow-up with your plastic surgeon.

-It is important to keep your head elevated above your heart to minimize swelling and to keep your head straight (no excessive twisting or bending of the neck).
+It's important to keep your head elevated above your heart to minimize swelling and to keep your head straight with no excessive twisting or bending of the neck.
 Do not apply ice to the neck as this can compromise blood flow and result in skin death.

 Neck Lift Results

-Although good results are expected from your neck lift, there is no guarantee.
-In some situations it may not be possible to achieve optimal results with a single procedure and another surgery may be necessary.
+Although good results are expected from your procedure, there is no guarantee.
+In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.

 Procedure Information © American Society of Plastic Surgeons

-Neck Lift at Hedden & Gunn Plastic Surgery rejuvenates your appearance by improving the visible signs of aging in the jawline and neck.
+Neck Lift rejuvenates the appearance of your lower face by improving visible signs of aging in the jawline and neck.

 Birmingham, AL Office & Surgery Suites